Common Name: white ash

 Width: 60 to 80 ft

-White ash is native to the forests of the Midwest.
-White ash was a favored urban tree for its large size canopy resembling American elm (Ulmus americana).
-It has wonderful purple fall foliage, can withstand some of the harshest urban environments, and has a better form than its relative green ash.
+White ash was a favored urban tree for its large size canopy resembling American elm (Ulmus Americana) but has since become unsuitable due to emerald ash borer.
+It has wonderful purple fall foliage and has a better form than its relative green ash.
 Dark and nearly smooth bark on young twigs and branches and a more greenish-brown on older trees.
 The bark is covered in narrow ridges that form deep diamond-shaped fissures.
 Leaves are opposite on the stem, length of 8" to 12", pinnately compound with five to nine plainly stalked, and sharp-pointed leaflets.
 Dark green and smooth on top and pale green on the bottom.
 The fruit is a winged samara that resembles a canoe paddle with the seed toward the handle.

 Where it grows: